SeaHogs/tp/docs/DeveloperGuide.md

 **MSS**
 1. User requests to delete specific information for a patient by specifying the patient's NRIC.
-2. vitalconnect remove the specific information to the database.
+2. vitalconnect removes the specific information from the database.
 </br>Use case ends.

 **Extensions**